Miro0o/Docs-Notes/CS/🗺 CS Overview/CS International Universities & Degrees/Master & PhD Application Guide/Master & PhD Application Guide.md

 ## Elevator Pitch
 I'm in my final year as an international student graduating in fall 2025 with a Computer Science degree.
 My interests lies on software security and my current focus are exploring accurate and verified methods to apply LLM into program analysis & fuzz testing.

-One of my recent projects proposed a novel way integrating LLM inferrence into static program analysis and helped detecting weaknesses and vulnerabilities in the software.
-I eagerly seek opportunities in UC Berkeley to conduct further researches on such area.
+One of my recent projects proposed a novel way integrating LLM inference into static program analysis and helped detecting weaknesses and vulnerabilities in the software.
+I eagerly seek opportunities in the U.S. to conduct further researches on such area.